dreamcatcher-tech/network/Inbox/2024-06-24 1324 switching PIDs in session.md

 Show the versions with a versions command that can walk back in history and return a splice for each version of the file, which includes the commit info.
 Can ask to see the diff or just get the commits for the splices.

+If you issue the command `rejoin` then you can become that session ?

+Backchat should be constant, and almost be linked to the terminal session you're on ?